henrichg/PhoneProfilesPlus/README.md

 __PhoneProfilesPlus is combination of two applications: PhoneProfiles and PhoneProfilesPlus.__

-__This application is for configuration of device for life situations (at home, at work, in your car, sleep outside, ...) using Profiles.
+__This application is for configuration of device for life situations (at home, at work, in your car, sleep, outside, ...) using Profiles.
 (PhoneProfiles).__

 __In it is also possibility to automatically activate Profile by Events (PhoneProfilesPlus).__